 The course operates with a minimum of six participants and a maximum of 24.
 The AIARE Course Leader(s) is Joshua.
 The addition of other AIARE Instructors will be based on the number of participants, with a maximum seven-to-one ratio of students to instructor.

-Indoor classes are held in Boulder on Wednesday and Thursday, from 6:00 pm -10:00 pm EXCEPT the first one (November 29), which is held on Thursday and Friday, from 6:00 pm -10:00 pm.
-Field days, In Rocky Mountain National Park, are held on Saturday and Sunday, from 7:00 am – 5:00 pm.
+Indoor classes are held in Boulder on Wednesday and Thursday, from 6:00 pm -10:00 pm.
+Field days, In Rocky Mountain National Park or Roosevelt National Forest, are held on Saturday and Sunday, from 7:00 am – 5:00 pm.

 All courses fill up, so register early!